 All volumes provide storage backed by SSDs.
 Our Next Generation Virtual Cloud Instances provide blazing fast NVMe SSD storage.

-We already got requests about this feature, this will come sooner than later!
+We already got requests about this feature, and this will come sooner than later!
 You will be able to read and modify them as raw devices.